Master of Syougi: Gameplay

-Syougi no Tatsujin is a Japanese style chess game.
+Master of Syougi is a shogi (Japanese chess) game.
 In single player mode the player must compete against computerized opponents (represented by a digitized photograph) to win the tournament.
 In two player mode, each player competes against each another.

 Reception

 In Japan, Game Machine listed Shōgi no Tatsujin: Master of Syougi as the twelfth most successful arcade game of October 1995, outperforming titles such as Voltage Fighter Gowcaizer.